-Management's Discussion and Analysis (Unaudited) June 30, 2020 and 2019 (Dollars in thousands, unless otherwise stated)
+Management's Discussion and Analysis (Unaudited) June 30, 2021 and 2020 (Dollars in thousands, unless otherwise stated)

-The Statements of Cash Flows present changes in cash and cash equivalents resulting from operational, capital, non-capital, and investing activities.
+The Statements of Cash Flows present changes in cash and cash equivalents resulting from operational, capital financing, non-capital financing, and investing activities.
 These statements summarize the annual flow of cash receipts and cash payments, without consideration of the timing of the event giving rise to the obligation or receipt and exclude non-cash accounting measures of depreciation or amortization of assets.